-No master schedule changes can be made without prior consultation and approval by the assigned assistant principal of student services.
+No master schedule changes can be made without prior consultation and approval by both the principal and Director of School Counseling.

-Media Center and Library Materials - TRSB Policy IJL/IJL-R
+Tech Office and Media Center Materials - TRSB Policy IJL/IJL-R

 The goals of the media center are to provide a balanced collection of education materials, to teach students proper research procedures, and to encourage leisure reading.
 Please make maximum use of all media center facilities and encourage students to do the same.